Consistency (database systems)

 In database systems, consistency (or correctness) refers to the requirement that any given database transaction must change affected data only in allowed ways.
 Any data written to the database must be valid according to all defined rules, including constraints, cascades, triggers, and any combination thereof.
 This does not guarantee correctness of the transaction in all ways the application programmer might have wanted (that is the responsibility of application-level code) but merely that any programming errors cannot result in the violation of any defined database constraints.

-Consistency can also be understood as after a successful write, update or delete of a Record, any read request immediately receives the latest value of the Record.
+In a distributed system, referencing CAP theorem, consistency can also be understood as after a successful write, update or delete of a Record, any read request immediately receives the latest value of the Record.

 As an ACID guarantee

 Consistency is one of the four guarantees that define ACID transactions; however, significant ambiguity exists about the nature of this guarantee.
 It is defined variously as: